 Upper Back and Neck

 Upper back pain is usually caused by muscle irritation or joint dysfunction.
 This type of pain may also be caused by injury from things like extreme sports, lifting, or other strenuous activities, but posture and physical strain on the body commonly cause upper back and cervical pain.
 Upper back pain and neck pain are a more frequently occurring type of chronic pain than chronic low back pain.
 Be aware of the type of pain you seem to be experiencing.
 If you notice a lot of acute pain, a doctor may recommend that you get an x-ray to look for signs of injury that may need surgery or therapy, or investigating the possibility of nerve issues.

 When dealing with chronic back pain it is important to assess your posture.
 And, how your work and home life affect it.
 If you are a person that stands or sits all day at work, you should take breaks to ensure that you are giving your body a break from looking down all the time or being hunched over.
 Your workstation should be set up so that you are looking up at your monitors to allow for compensation of looking down.

 Our society is looking down too often.
-This means that we are getting dependant on our devices all too much.
+This means that we are getting dependent on devices we have used all too much.
 The more we can counteract the poor posture we use, the better we will become at learning to keep our physical bodies in positions that create less stress.
-However, from time to time we will need to use a device or traction to adjust our posture.
+However, from time to time a device or traction is used to adjust our posture.
 On the topics of posture and support for your back, make sure you never allow poor posture to go on unaddressed, as this can create a risk of stress on muscles or a nerve.